gaborkukucska/TrippleEffect/README.md

     *   Creates a project task in Taskwarrior using the title and plan.
     *   Creates a dedicated Project Manager agent (`pm_{project_title}_{session_id}`).
     *   Assigns the new PM to the initial project task.
-    *   Assigns the new PM to the initial project task.
     *   Notifies Admin AI and transitions it back to the `conversation` state.
 *   **Project Manager Agent:** Automatically created per project/session by the framework, this agent uses the `ProjectManagementTool` (backed by `tasklib`) to decompose the initial plan, create/assign sub-tasks (assigning via tags), monitor progress via `send_message`, and report status/completion back to Admin AI.
-*   **Dynamic Worker Agent Management:** The Project Manager agent (or Admin AI, depending on workflow evolution) uses `ManageTeamTool` to create worker agents as needed for specific sub-tasks.
 *   **Dynamic Worker Agent Management:** The Project Manager agent (or Admin AI, depending on workflow evolution) uses `ManageTeamTool` to create worker agents as needed for specific sub-tasks.
 *   **Intelligent Model Handling:**
     *   **Discovery:** Automatically finds reachable LLM providers (Ollama, OpenRouter, OpenAI) and available models at startup.